7 Most Affordable Neighbourhoods in Kelowna, BC

 • Beautiful alpine views

-The homes in Big White are 62 kilometres south of Kelowna, nestled between the Monashee Mountains and Okanagan Valley at 1,700 metres above sea level.
+While homes near Big White Ski Resort are nearly 60 kilometres southeast of Downtown Kelowna, the real estate prices in this beautiful area can tempt ski fanatics and daily commuters alike.
+The area, perched at 1,700 metres above sea level, is nestled between the Monashee Mountains and the Okanagan Valley.
 It is a major ski community in winter and has opportunities for hiking, mountain biking, and geocaching in the summer.
-While it is primarily a resort community, about many people live in Big White year-round.
+While it is primarily a resort community, it's still convenient to the bounty of things to do in Kelowna.

 Restaurants in Big White include Globe Cafe and Tapas Bar, Snowshoe Sam's Pub, and Underground Pizza.
 The grocery store is The Market at Big White.
 Other shops include Dizzy's Ski Shop and Mountainside.